erinhengel/readability/README.md

 3. Run `3-master.do` in Stata.
 4. Execute `Figure-3.nb` and `Figure-G.2.nb` (both in the `0-code/output` directory) in Mathematica.

 Each step can be executed individually by following the steps outlined below.
-Alternatively, the Bash script `4-master.sh` will execute all four steps for you.
-To run it, install `Textatistic` and an SQLite Driver (see instructions under the `1-update-textatistic.py` and `3-master.do headings` below) as well as the latest version of [WolframScript](https://www.wolfram.com/wolframscript/).
-Then navigate to the project's root directory and issue the following command in a Bash shell:
+Alternatively, the Bash script `4-master.sh` completes all four steps automatically.

+To run `4-master.sh`, install the latest version of [WolframScript](https://www.wolfram.com/wolframscript/) and follow the instructions under the `1-update-textatistic.py` and `3-master.do` headings for installing `Textatistic` and an SQLite driver.
+Then, navigate to the project's root directory and issue the following command in a Bash shell:

 ```bash
 sh 4-master.sh